 Among the biggest challenges for the design team was addressing the issue of typhoons, which occur seasonally in Macau.
 In particular, the design team had to ensure it made the correct critical wind loading calculations for the tower in the event of a direct hit from a typhoon.
 To do so, the team used the Equivalent Static Wind Loads (ESWL) approach developed for towers to determine the critical wind loads and ran a series of studies to investigate the wind-induced dynamic response at the tower’s top peak at various wind speeds.
 They then looked at the subsequent impact on human comfort in terms of potential vibrations.
 Thorough investigations and scenario planning allowed the project team to ensure not only an aesthetically pleasing and accurate design, but also a safe one.

-The tower is set to become both a landmark feature and a popular observation point, offering guests and visitors alike spectacular views of Macau’s bustling Cotai Strip.
+The tower opened in September 2016, and is set to become both a landmark feature and a popular observation point, offering guests and visitors alike spectacular views of Macau’s bustling Cotai Strip.